-Remote Admin The port number used to access the DGL-4500.
+Remote Admin Port: The port number used to access the DGL-4500.

-Port: Example: http://x.x.x.x:8080 whereas x.x.x.x is the Internet IP address of the DGL-4500 and 8080 is the port used for
+Example: http://x.x.x.x:8080 whereas x.x.x.x is the Internet IP address of the DGL-4500 and 8080 is the port used for the Web Management interface.

 Inbound Filter: This section will list any rules that are created.
-You may click the Edit icon to change the settings or enable/disable the rule, or click the Delete icon to remove the rule.
+You may click the the Delete icon to remove the rule.

+Edit icon to change the settings or enable/disable the rule, or click